pvega62/Portfolio/Petstore API Documentation/Pet-Store-API-Documentation-Sample.md

 It includes detailed information about the API endpoints, examples on how to make calls to the API, the parameters required for each endpoint, and the expected responses.
 This should serve as a comprehensive resource for developers working with the Petstore API.

-The API was created by Swagger, a powerful open-source framework for API development as a sample API.
+This sample API was created using Swagger, a powerful open-source framework for API development.
 It's not intended for production use but rather as a demonstration of how I'd document an API.
-You can find out more about Swagger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
+You can find out more about Swagger at [https://swagger.io](https://swagger.io) or on [irc.freenode.net, #swagger](irc://irc.freenode.net/swagger).